euske/fgyama/docs/README.md

  - Dataflow Graph is a better way to analyze program semantics.
  - Source code analysis was preferred.
+ - Needs to process a large program.

 ## Blurb

  - Produces interprocedural dataflow graphs entirely from source code.
  - Can analyze programs without complete dependencies (jar files).
+ - Able to process a large codebase (~100kloc) in a few minutes.
  - Supports up to most JDK 8 language features.
 (Method references under working).
  - Detailed output with type information, call graphs and source text references.
  - Small external dependency - JDT for syntax parser and BCEL for byte code parser.